 My search revealed properties in the Bramley and Harehills areas readily available in the £70,000 to £80,000 price bracket.
 The low-end prices are a little higher in nearby Wakefield and Pontefract, but all show listings for comfortable, habitable properties around £85,000.

-My search on Rightmove this June (2016) turned up a three-bedroom property in Benwell priced at £60,000, and others in Newbiggin Hall and Byker under £65,000.
+My search on Rightmove this March (2017) turned up a couple of three-bedroom properties priced at or below £60,000 in the Newcastle-upon Tyne area.
 Three-bedroom houses priced at between £65,000 and £75,000 are plentiful in the Newcastle-upon-Tyne area of Tyne & Wear, particularly in Blyth and Jarrow.
 Smart, modern semi-detached houses can be bought in this region from around £90,000.
 At the other end of the scale, in more favoured areas such as Fenham and Westerhope, spacious, attractive, detached and semi-detached homes are freely available at well under £210,000.